 Half/Full Day Charters

 Visit the amazing swimming pigs or spend some time shelling or just relaxing on the secluded sand dollar sandbank which magically appears during very low tide.
-You can enjoy lunch at Spanish Well’s favorite sandbar grill, snorkel some of our most beautiful, colorful shallow-water reefs, or visit egg island shipwreck full of fish and underwater wildlife.
+You can enjoy lunch at Spanish Well’s favorite sandbar grill, get up close with sea turtles, snorkel some of our most beautiful, colorful shallow-water reefs, or visit egg island shipwreck full of fish and underwater sealife.
 You can spend the day deep-sea fishing and fight against the season’s fresh catch, which includes tuna, mahi-mahi, wahoo, and if you’re lucky, you might reel in a sailfish or marlin.
 You can request our private beach picnics where we will take you to a white powdered beach and cater to your likings of Bahamian grilled food and salads, such as conch, lobster or wahoo.
 We can drop anchor and you can cast out your line to some of our best bottom-fishing areas around.
 You can get your fins and goggles ready to dive down and spear some fish or lobster (depending on open season).
 You can cliff and bridge jump into the serene turquoise waters.
 The possibilities within the ocean adventures are endless.

 Pack your bags and ride in our 15 passenger bus visiting must go Eleutheras oldest heritage sites from the north to the south such as preachers cave, an inland blue hole, glass windows bridge, queens bath, blow holes, old silo road, pineapple fields, hatchet bay caves and enjoy lunch in governors.